 Asian bamboo paint brushes

 body part milagros and prayer beads from different countries

 unused USA postage stamps

-******** Things I Don't Need: *****************
+******** Things I Don't Need so Much: *****************

-I don't make scrapbooks or greeting cards, so please do not send glitter, stamped images, embellishments from a craft store, journal cards/project life/prompts, memo paper, things cut from magazines, ATC supplies, list pad paper, book pages, post-it notes, ephemera, feathers, blank recipe cards, synthetic fiber cloth, tags, used postage stamps, coloring pages, coloring cards or coloring books
+I don't make scrapbooks or greeting cards, so please do not send glitter, stamped images, embellishments from a craft store, journal cards/project life/prompts, memo paper, things cut from magazines, ATC supplies, list pad paper, book pages, post-it notes, ephemera, feathers, blank recipe cards, synthetic fabric, tags, used postage stamps, coloring pages/cards/books.

 Please don't send food or drink (this includes tea bags)..these tend to melt, get weird in the tropical heat or the gecko living in my mailbox gets to them first.

 I have more books than I can possibly read in my lifetime.
-Please do not send books unless they are from my Amazon.com wish list..
+Please do not send books unless they are from my Amazon.com wish list.